C CS781: Formal Methods in Machine Learning

 Endsem 25%

-• There will be ungraded homework assignments, that may require use of publicly available tools.
+• There will be ungraded practice assignments, that may require use of publicly available tools.

 • If you miss an exam for a genuine reason, contact the instructor immediately.